imbiodun/Abiodun/README.md

 Features

-Add, subtract, multiply, and divide numbers
+* Add, subtract, multiply, and divide numbers

-Interactive buttons for input
+* Interactive buttons for input

-Clean and responsive user interface
+* Clean and responsive user interface

-How to Use
+How to Use:
 Clone the repository:
 git clone <repository-url>
 Open the project folder.
 Open index.html in your web browser.
 Use the calculator by clicking the buttons.

-Technologies
+Technologies:

-HTML
+* HTML

-CSS
+* CSS

-JavaScript
+* JavaScript

 Contributing

 Contributions are welcome!
 You can fork this project to add new features or improve the UI.

-License
+License:

-MIT License
+* MIT License